 Why Thomas King wrote his first book of poetry to mark turning 77

-In 2020, King will turn 77 years old.
+In April 2020, King turned 77 years old.
 His latest book, 77 Fragments of a Familiar Ruin, is his first collection of poetry.

 It features 77 poems that lament what we have lost, lecture us for what we have allowed and looks at what we might still be able to save if we want to keep society prosperous and healthy.